-(i) Trade receivables and contract assets
+(i) Determining the loss allowance for trade receivables and contract assets

 Management assesses the expected credit losses ("ECL") for trade receivables and contract assets at each reporting date.
 Credit losses are the difference between the contractual cash flows that are due to the Group and the cash flows that it actually expects to receive.
 Management applies simplified approach in assessing the impairment of trade receivables and contract assets.